NetDocuments and iManage + Microsoft 365 Copilot Integration: A Deployment Guide for Canadian Law Firms (2026)

 Required licensing for the full stack

 The licensing floor for a Canadian law firm running Copilot for Microsoft 365 against NetDocuments or iManage has three layers.
 The Microsoft 365 base SKU comes first.
 The Copilot SKU is layered on top.
 The DMS-side AI SKU is a separate vendor contract.
-The Compliance bundle (Purview, DLP, sensitivity labels) is technically optional but is the right floor for a firm carrying privileged content.
+The Compliance bundle (Purview, DLP, sensitivity labels) is technically optional and is the right baseline for a firm carrying privileged content.

 Microsoft 365 E3 is the practical minimum for Copilot for Microsoft 365.
 Microsoft also accepts Business Standard or Business Premium for firms under 300 seats, although E3/E5 is the recommended platform for the compliance overlay.